Mykola-Maik/star-wars/README.md

 - Run `npm run dev` to start the server;

 ## To run tests you just need:
-- Do the same as the first three points aboveж
+- Do the same as the first three points above;
 - Run `npm run test` command;

 ## Screenshots